AnishKanade/AnishKanade.com/README.md

 # Slick Portfolio With Svelte.

-Vercel-like style portfolio template for developers.
+Vercel-like style portfolio template for developers and engineers.

 [For a reference, check out my personal protfolio, slightly changed, but uses this template.](https://riadhadrani.github.io/RiadhAdrani)